Skip to main content

 Liver & Spleen Scan

-What is a liver & spleen scan and when is it needed?
+What is a liver & spleen scan?

 The radioactive tracer travels through your bloodstream and is absorbed by your liver/spleen.
 The test shows which areas of your liver are responsive and functioning, and any parts that aren’t absorbing the radiotracer.
 Liver scans are used to explore the cause of upper abdominal pain.
 They help spot lesions or damage and monitor the progression of liver disease.